Ulmiz

-Ulmiz (French name: Ormey) is a municipality in the district of See in the canton of Fribourg in Switzerland.
-It is one of the municipalities with a large majority of German speakers in the mostly French speaking Canton of Fribourg.
+Ulmiz (French name: Ormey) is a former municipality in the district of See in the canton of Fribourg in Switzerland.
+It was one of the municipalities with a large majority of German speakers in the mostly French speaking Canton of Fribourg.
+On 1 January 2026 it was merged into the municipality of Gurmels.

 History

 Ulmiz is first mentioned in 1200 as Hulmeis.
 In 1390 it was mentioned in French as Ormeis.